 To create a technical analysis strategy, you’ll need to research and be comfortable using different technical indicators.
 For example, you can create algorithms based on Bollinger bands to open or close trades during highly volatile times.
 Whether you open or close depends on your attitude to risk, and whether you have a long or short position in a rising or falling market.

 With a technical analysis strategy, you’re less focused on price and more interested in using indicators or a combination of indicators to trigger your buy and sell orders.

-A combination algorithmic trading strategy uses both price action, and technical analysis, to confirm suspicions about price action by analysing charts with indicators.
+A combination algorithmic trading strategy uses both price action and technical analysis, to confirm potential price movements.
 Algorithms can then enter buy or sell orders based on this information.

 You might be interested in…

 1 Based on revenue excluding FX (published half yearly financial statements, June 2019).